Flavor of Love season 2: Photo Shoot To The Death

 Flav then takes New York and asks her about each of the girls.
-She wonders if Buckwild is actually there to be in a romantic relationship with Flav.
+She wonders if Buckwild is actually there to be in a romantic relationship with Flav, and that Buckwild pretends to be "ghetto", and its offensive.
 She feels that Buckeey lacks energy.
 Nibblz is filthy and too sexual.
 New York believes that both Bootz and Deelishis are there to be with him, while she believes that Krazy is there for the wrong reasons.

-Back at the house, Krazy calls Deelishis out when Deelishis spreads the word that Krazy is fake to all of the girls back at the photoshoot.
+Back at the house, Krazy calls Deelishis out when Deelishis spreads the word that Krazy is fake and only there to further her singing career, to all of the girls back at the photoshoot.

 At eliminations, New York states that Krazy, Beatuful and Nibblz should go home.
 Flav eliminates Beatuful because she is too laid back and Nibblz because she wouldn't fit with his children.
 Krazy gets her clock.
 Flav has a surprise and invites New York back as a full-time competitor.
 The girls are pissed and Buckwild returns her clock because New York returned and she was afraid she would violate her probation with New York there.
 Her urban style of speech that had been a point of contention earlier in the season disappeared during the elimination ceremony, making Flav and the other contestants certain that she had been faking it all along.
+Buckwild then calls out New York for "assaulting" Krazy, disrespecting Flavs mansion, smoking in the mansion, and "insulting" the other contestants and says that its not right for Flav to bring New York back, stating that if New York ever touched her forehead or attempted to pull a seat out from underneath her, the way she did Krazy, that she would quote, "bite New Yorks finger off, and shove it down New Yorks throat".
+And the only way she will stay is if Flav quote "ties or handcuffs New York to a bed".